Tisha B'Av - Epilepsy Patient

 Eats and drinks as usual

-This year, when the fast begins on Saturday night, a sick person who eats on the fast must make Havdalah over a cup before eating [even a person who became ill on Tisha B'Av itself and needs to eat must make Havdalah over a cup].
-And if healthy people who are fasting hear Havdalah from him, they have fulfilled their obligation.
+This year, since the fast begins on Motzaei Shabbos, someone who is sick and needs to eat on the fast day must make Havdalah over a cup before eating.
+[Even someone who becomes sick on Tisha B’Av itself and needs to eat must make Havdalah before doing so.]
+If others who are fasting hear that Havdalah from him, they fulfill their obligation.

-A woman who eats with permission on Tisha B'Av should make Havdalah and drink the cup herself [and there is no concern in this], and some say her husband or another can make Havdalah for her, and she drinks the cup, and even the one making Havdalah fulfills his obligation.
+A woman who is permitted to eat on Tisha B’Av should make Havdalah herself and drink the cup [and there is no issue with this].
+Some say her husband or someone else can recite Havdalah for her, and she drinks the cup—and the one saying Havdalah fulfills their obligation as well.

-If she cannot drink the Havdalah cup, she should make Havdalah and give it to a child who has reached the age of education [age 5-6] to drink the cup.
-If there is no child, she can eat before Havdalah and hear Havdalah after the fast ends.
+If she can’t drink the cup, she should recite Havdalah and give the grape juice to a child who has reached the age of chinuch (around 5–6 years old) to drink.
+If there’s no child, she may eat before Havdalah and hear Havdalah after the fast ends.

-The one making Havdalah should drink a revi'it from the cup (and although a cheekful is sufficient, since initially one should drink a revi'it to avoid doubt about the final blessing, it is permitted for the sick to drink all that is necessary for the final blessing).
+The person making Havdalah should drink a revi’it of the cup (even though malei lugmav would technically suffice, since ideally one should drink a revi’it in order to be able to say a beracha acharonah, it is permitted for the sick person to drink that amount).

-One who drinks water with permission on Tisha B'Av and does not eat does not need to make Havdalah before drinking.
+Someone drinking water on Tisha B’Av (with halachic permission) but not eating does not need to make Havdalah before drinking.

 Comments